-CRS 18-4-102 is the Colorado statute that defines the crime of first-degree arson.
-Arson in the first degree is the most severe kind of arson.
-It involves burning a building or occupied structure owned by someone else without the owner’s consent.
+Under Colorado CRS 18-4-102, first-degree arson is the most severe degree of arson.
+This section gets charged when you burn a building or occupied structure owned by someone else without the owner’s consent.
 A conviction for first-degree arson in Colorado is a Class 3 felony punishable by 4 to 12 years in prison and a minimum fine of $3000.00.